LlessReal/Linux-Notes/eJPT notes.md

 DNS footprinting
-dnsrecon is a tool in kali for dns footprinting
-Ex: dnsrecon -d website.com | or dnsdumpster.com (better visual output)
+dnsrecon is a tool in kali for dns footprinting dnsrecon -d website.com | or dnsdumpster.com (better visual output)
 dnsenum is another tool in kali that performs zonetransfers as well.

 - sudo dnsenum —enum -f “/usr/share/dnsenum/dns.txt” salesforce.com